 What kind of accounting system is needed for a new S corporation?

-I promise you--you will miss business tax deductions and make dumb accounting mistakes if you use a shoebox for your S corporation bookkeeping or the shoebox's close cousin, Microsoft Excel.
-(Yes, Microsoft Excel is a great spreadsheet!
-But, sorry, Excel is a bad accounting solution...)
+Furthermore, I promise you--you will miss business tax deductions and make dumb accounting mistakes if you use a shoebox for your S corporation bookkeeping or the shoebox's close cousin, Microsoft Excel.

 Fortunately, while you do need a real accounting system for an S corp, you often don’t need to go hog wild.
 In most cases, any simple bookkeeping program will do the job just fine.